opennextjs/opennextjs-aws/README.md

 It is recommended to **turn off debug mode when building for production** because:

 1. Un-minified function code is 2-3X larger than minified code.
 This will result in longer Lambda cold start times.
 1. Logging the event object on each request can result in a lot of logs being written to AWS CloudWatch.
-This will result in increated AWS costs.
+This will result in increased AWS costs.

 ## Opening an issue